Due to Hurricane Florence, the following concerts have been POSTPONED:

 Heartland Baroque presents The Winged Lion and the Unremembered Sea, a program telling the story of Venice with the sounds of its most renowned 17th-Century musical masters, and in the words of famed humorist Mark Twain.
-Selections from Innocents Abroad, published in 1869, chronicle Twain’s time in Venice as he journeyed through Europe with a group of Americans.
+Selections from The Innocents Abroad, published in 1869, chronicle Twain’s time in Venice as he journeyed through Europe with a group of Americans.
 Juxtaposed against this is the baroque period, when Venice is the veritable musical capital of Italy and is often considered one of the most alive and artistically innovative cities in the entirety of Europe.
 Venice’s baroque musicians paint the landscape of the city with vivid and sacred colors.
 Twain’s inventive (and often wry) descriptions of her gondoliers, churches, ancient bridges, art and piazzas give tender testimony to Venice’s cultural significance.
 Take an imaginative and compelling walking tour of Venice with Mark Twain as our 19th-Century guide, hand-in-hand with the most-revered Venetian composers of the 17th-Century: Claudio Monteverdi, Giovanni Battista Fontana, Alessandro Grandi, Dario Castello, and Biagio Marini.
-Heartland’s guest artist, celebrated soprano Molly Quinn will be featured in works honoring Venice and the Blessed Virgin Mary, Venice’s “protector of the waters.”
+Heartland’s guest artists, celebrated soprano Molly Quinn, along with esteemed narrator Dennis Delamar, will be featured in texts of Mark Twain and in works honoring Venice and the Blessed Virgin Mary, Venice’s “protector of the waters.”

 Molly Quinn, Soprano